AmanSinghal927/RAG/README.md

 # DONE
-1. Added basic implementation.ipynb - Recall@4 with sentence transformer and IndexFlatL2 is 35.71%
+1. Added basic implementation.ipynb - Recall@4 with sentence transformer and IndexFlatL2 is 28.57% | considering partial fuzzy match only if retrieved context is longer 0.95 times ground truth
+2. Added Chunking - Recall@4 with sentence transformer and IndexFlatL2 is 42.85% | considering partial fuzzy match only if retrieved context is longer 0.95 times ground truth

 # TODO